DevOps-on-IBMZ/Workshop-Access/index.md

 </div>

 ## Help
 Having trouble with labs?
-Send an email to [Kenishia Callaway](mailto: kenishia@us.ibm.com) or [Mitch Johnson](mailto: mitchj@us.ibm.com) and we will help you sort it out.
+Send an email to [Wilbert Kho](mailto: wilbert@us.ibm.com) or [Vanessa Callaghan](mailto: vanessa.r.callaghan@ibm.com) and we will help you sort it out.